Frequently Asked Questions

 - July is the driest month.

 Internet is available in the Wi-Fi lounge.
-It is free of charge for students staying at Domaine de Longeval.
+It is free of charge for visitors staying at Domaine de Longeval.

 When planning your trip, please make sure you have a French visa valid for your entire stay.
 For information about visa requirements for your home country, please visit this page.